Learning Speech Representation From Contrastive Token-Acoustic Pretraining: Experiments

 \subsection{Results}

 The results of the minimally-supervised TTS task are presented in Table \ref{tab:mos}.
 The {\bf CTAP}, {\bf CTAP + $\mathcal{L}_{mse(embed)}$}, and {\bf CTAP + $decoder_{phoneme}$} achieve good results in terms of MSEP and WER.
 The additional MSE loss has little impact on the results.
 The {\bf CTAP} outperforms the {\bf CTAP w/o decoder}, and the inclusion of a decoder structure and reconstruction loss during training helps to extract intermediate representations that are better suited for frame-level generative tasks.
 The decoder can be used directly for mel-spectrogram generation in both TTS and VC tasks.
 In terms of prosody similarity MOS, all systems achieve similar results as they use the same diffusion-based duration model.
 The {\bf CTAP} and {\bf CTAP + $decoder_{phoneme}$} obtain the best results in terms of speaker similarity MOS by solving the problem of speaker information redundancy in traditional intermediate representations through frame-level contrastive learning.
 In addition, the pre-trained phoneme encoder addresses the problem of difficult intermediate representation prediction from text to intermediate representation (semantic coding) in two-stage TTS models, and it can be used directly as an effective predictor.
 All systems achieve similar results in terms of speech quality MOS as they use the same diffusion-based vocoder, but {\bf Codec} and {\bf Hubert}'s discrete processing result in quality loss.
-The results of the VC task are also presented in Table \ref{tab:mos}.
-All systems achieve good results in terms of WER, prosody similarity MOS, and speech quality MOS.
-Similarly to the TTS task, {\bf CTAP} obtains the best results in terms of speaker similarity MOS.
-The phoneme decoder structure in {\bf CTAP + $decoder_{phoneme}$} has a negative impact on performance optimization.
-Compared to other methods, the intermediate representation extracted by {\bf CTAP} emphasizes semantic content while de-emphasizing paralinguistic information.
-Table \ref{tab:mos} shows the results of the ASR task, all of which achieve acceptable results. {\bf Hubert} achieves the best results.
-The presence of the phoneme decoder structure in {\bf CTAP + $decoder_{phoneme}$} during training, which is supervised by the ASR task, results in better performance than {\bf CTAP}.
-However, the presence of the phoneme decoder structure weakens the ability of contrastive learning, so the final version of {\bf CTAP} is chosen to have the structure shown in Fig. \ref{fig:proposed_model}.
-Similar to other contrastive learning-based methods, {\bf CTAP} has better efficiency and significantly reduces computational complexity compared to other pre-training schemes, i.e., it only predicts which frame's phonemes match with which frame's speech.
-The large number of frames included in each step of our calculations (batch size multiplied by sequence length) is advantageous for contrastive learning.